Last Updated on July 5, 2021 by vowsandpeaks

 - Most areas in the park are limited to 6 vehicles and 12 guests or less.
 The max number of guests for your ceremony is 30.

 - Glacier is considered part of big sky country.
-You can expect early mornings and long days.
+You can expect early mornings and long days in this Montana wonderland.
 The skies are clear in the summer and you will find plenty of star filled nights if you are into astro!

-Summer is the best time to get married in Glacier.
+Summer is the best time to elope in Glacier National Park.
 May and June are my favorite because the flowers are going crazy and the kids are still in school.
 July through August has the longer days and the weather is the best plus Going to the Sun Highway is finally open!
 You also can’t beat the fall months when the colors are coming in.

 SUNRISE OR SUNSET?